Federated Credential Management API

 provider_urls (required), of type sequence<USVString>

-A list of URLs that points to valid § 3.2 Manifests.
+A list of URLs that points to valid § 3.2 The config files.

-The config endpoint is an endpoint which serves as a discovery device to other endpoints provided by the IDP.
+The config file serves as a discovery device to other endpoints provided by the IDP.

-(a) without cookies, (b) with the Sec-Fetch-Dest header set to webidentity, (c) without revealing the RP in the Origin or Referer headers, and (c) without following HTTP redirects.
+(a) without cookies, (b) with the Sec-Fetch-Dest header set to webidentity, (c) without revealing the RP in the Origin or Referer headers, and (d) without following HTTP redirects.

 For example: